protontypes/open-sustainable-technology/CONTRIBUTING.md

 * The projects must be activly be used or developed at the time of listing.
 * You need to show that others beyond the project's main developers are using the project.
 Good indicators are issues or pull requests from external users.
 * Your project should be structured and documented in such a way that it can be reused and extended by others.
+* If possible, the Git Link of the projects should be used for listing since this allows meta data analysis of the project.
+Thus, the project can become part of the data analysis and recurring report.
 * Larger parts of the project are published under an [open source license](https://choosealicense.com/).

 ## Contribute to the list